kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 ### Rating section

 The rating section is the low-hanging fruit here, because it's the simplest one to embed in a stack view.
-So, you'll convert it first.

 Open **Main.storyboard** and in the **Spot Info View Controller** scene, select the **RATING** label and the stars label next to it:
 ![bordered width=96%](images/01-select-rating-label-and-stars-label_640x74.png)

 Then click on the **Stack** button to embed them in a stack view.
-Remember, it's this button at the bottom of the storyboard window:
+Remember, this button is at the bottom of the storyboard window:
 ![bordered width=20%](images/02-stack_button_outlined_146x40.png)

 You can also use the menu bar and select **Editor \ Embed in \ Stack View**.
 Whichever way you go about it, this is the result:
 ![bordered width=96%](images/03-after-clicking-stack-button_640x74.png)

-Now click on the **Pin** button — remember that's the square TIE Fighter-looking icon that's sitting to the right of the stack button.
+Now click on the **Pin** button — remember that's the square TIE fighter-looking icon that's sitting to the right of the stack button.
 Place a checkmark in **Constrain to margins** and add the following **three** constraints:

 ```bash
 Top: 20, Leading: 0, Bottom: 20